 Get pre-approved for a mortgage loan.

 After you select a mortgage lender, request that they pre-approve you for a loan.
 A pre-approval will help ensure that potential homes are within your budget and show sellers that you’re a serious buyer.
-Keep in mind that there are significant differences in the way lenders handle the pre-approval process.
+Remember that there are significant differences in how lenders handle the pre-approval process.
 Ensure that you receive a written commitment for a loan and that it details the amount available to borrow and applicable fees, limitations, and important disclosures.

 Partner with a Real Estate Agent.

 Selecting the right real estate agent is a crucial step.
 The agent is your advocate and acts as a guide during the home buying process.
 Here are some questions you may want to ask a potential agent.